 Big stores like Amazon have trained us to expect clear timelines for shipping.

 If you start an online store, keep in mind that customers want to know when their items will be delivered.
 Missing information can be a huge barrier to conversions.

 How to Show Delivery Times on a Form

-WPForms lets you add extra text anywhere on a form using the HTML field.
+WPForms lets you add extra text anywhere on a form using the Content field.